-Homes are no longer required to test or isolate residents upon return from an absence unless the resident does not pass screening (for example, has COVID-19 symptoms).
-Any resident who does not pass screening must be permitted entry but isolated on Additional Precautions and tested for COVID-19 as per the Management of Cases and Contacts of COVID-19 in Ontario (PDF) and the COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF).
+Homes are not required to actively screen, test or isolate residents upon return from an absence unless the resident is symptomatic.
+Any resident who is symptomatic must be permitted entry but isolated on Additional Precautions and tested for COVID-19 as per the Management of Cases and Contacts of COVID-19 in Ontario (PDF) and the COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF).